olimorris/persisted.nvim/README.md

 **Persisted** is a simple lua plugin for automated session management within Neovim.

-The plugin was forked from the fantastic [Persistence.nvim](https://github.com/folke/persistence.nvim) as active development had paused.
+The plugin was forked from the fantastic [Persistence.nvim](https://github.com/folke/persistence.nvim) as active development seems to have been paused and there were some useful pull requests.

 ## ✨ Features